nalej/docs/docs/applications/appdiagram.md

 ![Connections in the application instance](../img/app_graph_instance_connections.png)

-In the case of the app, we can see that in the  group, the "deepdetectserver" service is the target from the connection of "deepdetecttui".
+In the image above, the "deepdetectserver" service is the target of the connection of "deepdetecttui".
 Those are grouped in the "core" services group.